-Cook conducts a comprehensive review of the Company's Executive compensation program every other year.
-In the years in which Cook does not conduct a compensation study, the Committee makes compensation decisions, based, in part, on survey data provided by the Human Resources Department and input provided by Cook.
+FW Cook conducts a comprehensive review of the Company's Executive compensation program every other year.
+In the years in which FW Cook does not conduct a compensation study, the Committee makes compensation decisions, in part, on survey data provided by the Human Resources Department and input provided by FW Cook.

-A comprehensive study was undertaken by Cook in 2015 which influenced the Committee's decisions for the 2016 executive compensation program.
+A comprehensive study was undertaken by FW Cook in 2015 which influenced the Committee's decisions for the 2016 executive compensation program.
 The study reviewed all aspects of the design and structure of the Company's total Executive compensation program, and included:

-- Interviews with Executives and all Directors to discuss business strategy and the implications for human resources and compensation policy; - Recommendations for changes to the design and structure of the Executive compensation program to better support the Company's strategic and human resources objectives; - A competitive review of compensation opportunities for each of the Named Executive Officers compared to the pay opportunities of similarly situated executives at the Peer Group companies (see below); - An analysis to ensure that total share dilution and the economic costs of long term incentives are reasonable and affordable for the Company; and - A review of Executive compensation plans against potential risks.
-Cook determined that the Company's Executive compensation programs are well designed, support the Company's business strategy, and do not provide incentives to Executives to take inappropriate risks.
+- Interviews with Executives and all Directors to discuss business strategy and the implications for human resources and compensation policy; - A competitive review of compensation opportunities for each of the Named Executive Officers compared to the pay opportunities of similarly situated executives at the Peer Group companies (see below); - An analysis to ensure that total share dilution and the economic costs of long term incentives are reasonable and affordable for the Company; and - A review of Executive compensation plans against potential risks.
+FW Cook determined that the Company's Executive compensation programs are well designed, support the Company's business strategy, and do not provide incentives to Executives to take inappropriate risks.

-Cook also:
+FW Cook also:

-- Attended four meetings of the Committee in 2015, as requested by the Committee Chair; and - Reviewed and commented on drafts of the Compensation Discussion & Analysis and related compensation tables for the proxy statement.
+- Attended five meetings of the Committee in 2016, as requested by the Committee Chair; and - Reviewed and commented on drafts of the Compensation Discussion & Analysis and related compensation tables for the proxy statement.